renovate-bot/khulnasoft-lab-_-vulx/README.md

 ## FAQ

-### How to pronounce the name "Trivy"?
+### How to pronounce the name "Vul"?

 `tri` is pronounced like **tri**gger, `vy` is pronounced like en**vy**.

 ## Want more?
 Check out Aqua

-If you liked Trivy, you will love Aqua which builds on top of Trivy to provide even more enhanced capabilities for a complete security management offering.
+If you liked Vul, you will love Aqua which builds on top of Vul to provide even more enhanced capabilities for a complete security management offering.
-You can find a high level comparison table specific to Trivy users [here](https://github.com/aquasecurity/resources/blob/main/vul-aqua.md).
+You can find a high level comparison table specific to Vul users [here](https://github.com/aquasecurity/resources/blob/main/vul-aqua.md).
 In addition check out the <https://aquasec.com> website for more information about our products and services.
 If you'd like to contact Aqua or request a demo, please use this form: <https://www.aquasec.com/demo>

 ## Community

-Trivy is an [Aqua Security][aquasec] open source project.
+Vul is an [Aqua Security][aquasec] open source project.
 Learn about our open source work and portfolio [here][oss].
 Contact us about any matter by opening a GitHub Discussion [here][discussions] Join our [Slack community][slack] to stay up to date with community efforts.